baldurk/renderdoc/docs/getting_started/tips_tricks.rst

        D3DSetBlobPart(strippedBlob->GetBufferPointer(), strippedBlob->GetBufferSize(), D3D_BLOB_PRIVATE_DATA, 0, &path,        pathSize, &annotatedBlob);
        // use annotatedBlob instead of strippedBlob from here on

 #.
+You can hit :kbd:`Ctrl-G` to open a popup that lets you jump to a particular co-ordinate.
+#.
 More coming soon hopefully :).